Chapter 7:

 The god trailed off as he caught sight of Melissa and Lucius standing together.

-Before Dionysus could react, Lucius closed his eyes, laid his hand over Melissa’s chest, felt the beating of her heart and declared:
+Before Dionysus could react, Lucius closed his eyes, laid his hand over Melissa’s chest, feeling the beating of her heart.

-A murmur rippled through the crowd as Dionysus’ glare shifted between Melissa and Lucius.
+True surprise echoed in the god’s voice, and a murmur rippled through the crowd as Dionysus’ furious glare shifted between Melissa and Lucius.

 Lucius stood his ground, his hand still pressed against Melissa’s chest, firm and steady.

-Yet his gaze did not rest on Lucius, but rather on his satyr, his maenad, who was still his, even now.
+Yet the gaze of the god did not rest on him, but rather on his satyr.

 He paused, then turned directly to Melissa.

-“Do you even want this, my wild one?
+“Do you truly want this, my wild one?
 A mortal at your side?
 Beyond the festival, beyond the wine, beyond the game?”

 Lucius breath caught in his throat, and he dared not look at her.